 Government employees in qualifying jobs can receive student loan repayment assistance.
 Whether or not a job is qualifying is completely at each agency’s discretion.
 To find out more about whether an agency qualifies, please see this FAQ on the Office of Personnel Management (OPM)’s site.

-Military personnel receive student loan repayment assistance in exchange for their service.
-The College Loan Repayment Plan (LRP) is a benefit of committing to protect the country, and has been utilized by many military personnel to get out of student debt.
+Military personnel receives student loan repayment assistance in exchange for their service.
+The College Loan Repayment Plan (LRP) is a benefit of committing to protect the country and has been utilized by much military personnel to get out of student debt.

-A Work-Study Job Program is a program available to undergraduate, graduate and professional students with financial need.
-This is a paid program that encourages community service work, or work related to one’s field.
+A Work-Study Job Program is a program available to undergraduate, graduate, and professional students with financial needs.
+This is a paid program that encourages community service work or work related to one’s field.